 USE OF MATERIALS IN PUBLICATIONS & EXHIBITS

 Use of materials in publications and exhibitions require permission from The University of Akron Archives and Special Collections.
-Patrons using materials for these purposes must complete a Photographic Use Form that must be approved by the Head of Archives and Special Collections.
+Patrons using materials for these purposes must complete an Application to Use Materials Form that must be approved by the Head of Archives and Special Collections.

 Additional permission may need to be acquired from the copyright holder if the material is still under copyright and not owned by Archives and Special Collections.
 It is the researcher’s responsibility to make a good faith effort to track down copyright holders to acquire permission to publish or exhibit their materials.
 Archives and Special Collections staff will assist patrons with this process as much as possible.